 |MATH 221A||Business Statistics||3|

 The BS in Applied Management degree can be taken entirely online.
-Students currently have two emphasis areas to choose from: Entrepreneurial Management or Finance.
 Students must complete an AAS degree (33-54 credits) and 24 credits of major courses (listed below), as well as a varying number of elective courses to reach a total of 120 credits.
 Minors or concentrations in the Business Department are also available.
 Review the course list below or check the University Catalog for specific degree requirements.
 Check course availability and offerings or contact us today at (208) 496-1800.